Skip to main content

 Structured output formats that are increasingly common in agentic pipelines — function call results, tool outputs, JSON schemas — create natural surfaces for this attack.
 Safety evaluations that test only free-text responses will systematically miss it.

 The assumption is that more capable models are safer.
-For multi-turn escalation, this is backwards.
+For multi-turn escalation, this is backwards — but stating it as an “attack success rate” hides the more interesting result.

 Crescendo attacks gradually escalate the severity or harmfulness of requests across turns, exploiting the extended context tracking that makes reasoning models capable.
-Against DeepSeek-R1, crescendo achieved 80–90% attack success rate.
-Against small, non-reasoning models, the same technique achieved roughly 10%.
+Against DeepSeek-R1:1.5b, crescendo produced a 70–100% LLM-graded compliance rate across runs — and, more tellingly, zero outright refusals across ten escalation scenarios.

 This has direct implications for deployments that use reasoning models for complex, multi-step tasks.
 The extended context window is a feature that doubles as an attack surface.